kuznetckiy/Geoscan_Lite_eng/uav.rst

    Parachute laying

 8) Put the rear part of parachute compartment in UAV and hold down cover.
-If it needs заправьте края купола или фал под крышку.
    Hold cover to fuselage UAV and lock on by servo horn.

 .. figure:: _static/_images/param6.png